 Interpreted languages achieve portability in a different way.
 Like compiled languages, they use human-friendly source code.
 But instead of translating that code ahead of time, they rely on an interpreter that performs the translation at runtime, line by line.
 The interpreter reads each statement, converts it into machine instructions, executes it, and proceeds to the next.

-Interpreted programs are highly portable, provided an interpreter exists on the host system.
+Interpreted programs are highly portable.
+Provided an interpreter exists on a host system, any program written in that interpreter’s language will execute.
 Over the past thirty years, the industry’s appetite for convenience and portability has fueled explosive growth in interpreted and hybrid languages.

 The natural question follows: what impact does this trend have on cybersecurity — and on our ability to defend against increasingly sophisticated cyber attacks?